bonitoo-io/influxdb-java/README.md

 #### range
 Filters the results by time boundaries [[doc](https://github.com/influxdata/platform/tree/master/query#range)].
-- `start` - Specifies the oldest time to be included in the results [duration or timestamp].
+- `start` - Specifies the oldest time to be included in the results. [duration or timestamp]
 - `stop` - Specifies the exclusive newest time to be included in the results.
-Defaults to `"now"` [duration or timestamp].
+Defaults to `"now"`. [duration or timestamp]

 ```java
 // by interval